 The dental radiograph will be beneficial in diagnosing the problems and in ensuring that they are addressed.

-Another example is Paws, a dental clinic based in Atlanta, which offers a pet dental cleaning service for only $195.
+Another example of low-cost dog tooth extraction is from Paws, a dental clinic based in Atlanta, which offers a pet dental cleaning service for only $195.
 The package already includes the pre-dental exam, full dental cleaning, minor extractions, pain medication, and antibiotics.
-However, the clinic only caters single-rooted and loose tooth extractions.
+However, the clinic only caters single-rooted and loose-tooth extractions.

 Basing on its price, Paws seem to only conduct nonsurgical extraction on either a single-rooted or a loose tooth.
 More complicated conditions would require a surgical extraction and would, therefore, cost more.